Network Reference

 Single source of truth for Subnet 112 operator-facing addresses, endpoints, and cluster expectations.

-This page tracks the current mainnet state.
+Versioning: this page tracks the current mainnet state.
 When contracts get redeployed (e.g. the ValidatorRegistry-quorum migration), addresses change.
-Each entry carries a “valid since” date so you can spot stale references.
+Each entry below carries a “valid since” line so you can spot stale references.

 Bittensor